yairm210/Unciv/JSON-files-for-mods.md

 ```
 This file contains two unit objects, one for a warrior and one for a spearman.
 These objects have different attributes, in this case "name" and "cost".
 All these attributes have a certain type, a string (text) for its name, an integer for its cost or a list for its promotions.

+# Information on JSON files used in the game

 ## Eras.json
 [Link to original](https://github.com/yairm210/Unciv/blob/master/android/assets/jsons/Civ%20V%20-%20Vanilla/Eras.json)